-Early in the post-acquisition stage, executives need to provide clarity to resolve employee uncertainty (Graebner, 2004) and maximize the capabilities and performance of each individual business unit (Birkinshaw et al., 2000).
-The focus on specific and immediate concerns is best accomplished with a low-level construal because of two important qualities: 1) concrete thinking around subordinate features (Trope & Liberman, 2003), and 2) pursuit of 'how' questions regarding psychologically-close events (Trope & Liberman, 2010).
-First, a detailed conceptualization at the subordinate level is crucial given the specificity of decision-making and learning that is required at this stage (Haspeslagh & Jemison, 1991).
-Business units throughout the company require tailor-made decisions to facilitate "quick wins" (Kennedy, Boddy, & Paton, 2006) even at the expense of working towards higher-level organizational goals (Graebner et al., 2017; Vaara, 2003).
+Construal Shift Requirements During the Postacquisition Stage on specific and immediate concerns is best accomplished with a low-level construal because of two important qualities: (1) concrete thinking around subordinate features (Trope & Liberman, 2003) and (2) pursuit of "how" questions regarding psychologically close events (Trope & Liberman, 2010).
+First, a detailed conceptualization at the subordinate level is crucial given the specificity of decision making and learning required at this stage (Haspeslagh & Jemison, 1991).
+Business units throughout the company require tailor-made decisions to facilitate "quick wins" (Kennedy, Boddy, & Paton, 2006), even at the expense of working toward higher-level organizational goals (Graebner et al., 2017; Vaara, 2003).
 With a detailed focus on maximizing unit performance, executives are better able to identify the knowledge and capabilities that each unit can contribute to the organization (Graebner, 2004).
-Thus, the subordinate details associated with each specific unit must be considered, even independent of more abstract or global details at this stage (Förster et al., 2008).
+Thus, the subordinate details associated with each specific unit must be considered, even independently of more abstract or global details at this stage (Förster et al., 2008).